nvda-es/devguides_translation/original_docs/developer_guide.md

 #### 3.10.1.
 Defining script properties

 For NVDA 2018.3 and above, the recommended way to set script properties is by means of the so called script decorator.
-In short, a decorator is a function that modifies the behavior of a particular function.
+In short, a decorator is a function that modifies the behavior of a particular function or method.
 The script decorator modifies the script in such a way that it will be properly bound to the desired gestures.
 Furthermore, it ensures that the script is listed with the description you specify, and that it is categorised under the desired category in the input gestures dialog.

 In order for you to use the script decorator, you will have to import it from the scriptHandler module.